wso2/docs-mg/en/docs/how-tos/analytics/choreo-based-analytics/quick-start-guide.md

 ## Step 3 - Configure the Gateway

 API Analytics is delivered via the API Analytics Cloud.
-Therefore, the API Manager Gateway needs to be configured to publish analytics data into the cloud.
+Therefore, the API Microgateway needs to be configured to publish analytics data into the cloud.

 The Gateway configuration process varies based on the Gateway that you are using.